Does SSI or Disability Help Pay Rent, Utilities, or Heating Costs?

 The SSI and SSDI programs aren't set up to help directly pay for expenses like rent or utilities.
 But you don't have to use your monthly disability payments only for expenses related to your disability (like doctor's visits or prescription medication).
 You can use the money you get from Social Security to pay for whatever you need—including paying for your utilities and rent.
 SSI doesn't have limits on how much you can spend for rent.

-The only exception to this rule is for lump-sum SSI payments to children with disabilities, which must be used to pay for the child's education, medical expenses, or other specific costs of care.
+The only exception to this rule, about how you can spend SSI benefits, is for lump-sum SSI payments to children with disabilities.
+When a child's parent or representative payee receives a lump sum of back pay, it must be used to pay for the child's education, medical expenses, or other specific costs of care.
 (Learn more about the special rules for children's lump-sum SSI payments.)

 Where SSI and SSDI Recipients Can Go for Rent and Housing Assistance

-Additional financial assistance is available for homeowners and renters through federal, state, and local programs because of the national coronavirus crisis.
+Additional financial assistance is available for homeowners and renters through federal, state, and local programs.
 You can find a program near you on the Consumer Financial Protection Bureau website and learn more about the following programs:

-Learn more about federal resources available for SSI and SSDI recipients who need housing or rent assistance.
+You can learn more about federal resources for housing, including housing vouchers, by reading our article for SSI and SSDI recipients who need housing or rent assistance.

 Can Getting Help With Rent Affect Your Disability Benefits?

 But not all help with housing expenses is considered ISM.
-Social Security won't reduce your monthly benefit if either of the following apply to you:
+Social Security won't reduce your monthly benefit if any of the following apply to you:

 • You live with others but pay your share of the food and housing expenses.